PROGRAMS

 Club Coach Final Report – a final report is required at the conclusion of the assigned term

-How do I get Credit for being a Club Coach?
+How do I get Credit for being a Club Coach

 Note: Credit is not received until after year-end results are final.

-After successfully completing the Club Coach assignment, WHQ will send you an email to the Club President and District Director to confirm that the Club Coach has successfully completed the requirements of the Club Coach program.
+After successfully completing the Club Coach assignment, Toastmasters International will send you an email to the Club President and District Director to confirm that the Club Coach has successfully completed the requirements of the Club Coach program.
 Club Coach credit will be added to your personal educational profile to apply towards your Distinguished Toastmaster (DTM) accolade.
 You will also receive an acknowledgment from the District Team.

 If the club you are coaching achieves Distinguished Club status and reaches 20 members or more and your Club Coach role is successfully completed on or before June 30th, your Club Coach credit can count toward both the club support and the district leadership requirements.